-During the March 2022 period (October 1, 2021 to March 31, 2022), the Japanese economy continued to recover with the resumption of socioeconomic activities along with the progress of COVID-19 vaccination and the lifting of the state of emergency declaration.
-On the other hand, the outlook remains uncertain due to concerns about the re-spread of COVID-19 caused by mutant strains, the situation in Ukraine, and other factors.
-The Company continues to monitor the impact of trends in the domestic and international development of the pandemic, the risk of rising raw materials prices, and fluctuations in financial and capital markets.
-In the office leasing market, the vacancy rate, that had been rising against the backdrop of the penetration of telework which accelerated in the wake of COVID-19 infection, appears to be slowing down, though the future remains uncertain, as a large supply of new office floors is expected in 2023.
+During the September 2022 period (April 1, 2022 to September 30, 2022), the Japanese economy has continued to recover, particularly in personal consumption, as socioeconomic activities began to normalize due to the easing of activity restrictions on the spread of COVID-19 and other factors.
+On the other hand, the outlook remains uncertain due to the protracted situation in Ukraine, global monetary tightening, and other factors.
+The effects of rising prices, supply-side constraints, and fluctuations in financial and capital markets must continue to be closely monitored.

+In the office leasing market, the vacancy rate, which had been rising against the background of the spread of telework associated with changes in work styles, has now generally leveled off and settled down, but the future remains uncertain, as a large supply of new office floors is expected to come on stream in 2023.
 Rent levels continue to trend slightly downward.
-Against the backdrop of such leasing market trends, the Company strived to secure stable income and occupancy rates for the entire portfolio, attracting new tenants through strategic leasing activities and further increasing the satisfaction level of existing tenants by improving the added value of the properties.
+Against the background of such leasing market trends, the Company is striving to attract new tenants through strategic leasing activities and to further enhance the satisfaction level of existing tenants by adding value to the properties, with the aim of securing stable income and occupancy rates for the entire portfolio.

-In the real estate investment market, property prices remained in a high price range due to the continued favorable financing environment against the backdrop of continued monetary easing policy.
-The acquisition environment remains challenging, as domestic and overseas investors are still highly motivated to acquire properties and competition for prime office buildings is intense.
+In the real estate trading market, the environment for acquiring properties remained challenging due to the continued favorable financing environment backed by the continuation of accommodative monetary policies, interest rate differentials with overseas markets, and the progression of the appreciation of the U.S. dollar against the Japanese Yen in the foreign exchange market, as well as the fierce competition for quality office buildings, which are in short supply.

 Under such market conditions, the Company made sound investments under the Investment Guideline of providing stable dividends to unitholders, which was set forth at the time of the Company's listing on the TSE and remains unchanged to date.
-Accordingly, the Company was able to provide a dividend per investment unit at JPY 11,400, which is an increase of JPY 44 compared with the previous period.
+Accordingly, the Company provided a dividend per investment unit at JPY 11,500, which is an increase by JPY 100 compared with the previous period.